sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 - At the first line, delete the text, which will be something like ">NODE_1_length_2359_cov_3.320333"
 - Type in ">contig2"
 - Don't forget the `>` symbol
-- Type Control-X
+- Press Control-X
-- "Save modified buffer ?" - type Y
+- "Save modified buffer ?" - type `Y`
 - Press the Enter key

 Index the file (this will allow samtools to edit the file as it will have an index):